 '''

-Java class java.util.Observable (via jCOM))
+Java class java.util.Observable (through jCOM))

 '''

-If the type library was not generated from a java2com generated IDL file, you will be prompted to give the name of the Java class which is to be instantiated for each COM class:
+If the type library was not generated from a java2com generated IDL file, you are prompted to give the name of the Java class which is to be instantiated for each COM class:

-'''

-D:\>regtlb atldll.tlb MyJvm

-Java class for COM class Apple? com.bea.MyAppleClass
+D:\>regtlb atldll.tlb MyJvm Java class for COM class Apple? com.bea.MyAppleClass

-'''

-This means that when someone attempts to create an instance of Atldll.Apple, WebLogic jCOM will instantiate com.bea.MyAppleClass in the JVM MyJvm.
+This means that when someone attempts to create an instance of Atldll.Apple, WebLogic jCOM instantiates the class in the JVM MyJvm.
 The MyAppleClass class should implement the Java interfaces generated by WebLogic jCOM's java2com tool from atldll.tlb that are implemented by the COM class Atldll.Apple.